sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

  Metadata added to Channels to determine what textures have changed between exports are no longer visible to the user in the 'Channel' Info Section

+######Clone & Merge Layers

+'Clone & Merge Layers' when executed on a selection containing a locked layer would duplicate the selection in the stack but error when merging.
+'Clone & Merge Layers' will now unlock any locked layers after duplication so it can run correctly.

 ######Add Channel Mask / Add Channel Mask (grouped)